timgoalen/transcriber-backend/README.md

 ## Features to Implement in the Future

-- Save notes.text as an encrypted field, using a 3rd party library like Django Encrypted Model Fields, so the notes are unreadable in the Django admin dashboard.
+- Save `notes.text` as an encrypted field, using a 3rd party library like Django Encrypted Model Fields, so users' notes are unreadable in the Django admin dashboard.

 ## Technologies Used